Obama–Trump voters: Studies

+In 2021, a Jacobin study found that while Joe Biden eked out a narrow victory in the 2020 presidential election by winning high vote totals in college educated metropolitan areas, Trump continued to increase his votes in both white and non-white non-college-educated counties which had previously shifted from Obama to Trump.

+A 2024 Navigator Research analysis showed that Donald Trump continued to gain even more support in the important demographic groups of Black and Latino men, and voters experiencing financial hardship, building further on gains Trump achieved in these demographics from 2016 to 2020.

 Significance

 Some analysts have argued that Obama–Trump voters had a disproportionately large impact on the 2016 election because they were concentrated in key swing states in the Midwest while others have said they were actually "Obama Republicans" rather than Democrats to begin with.

 Some have disputed both the quantity and the significance of Obama–Trump voters in deciding the outcome of the 2016 election.
 Dana Milbank argued in an August 2017 Washington Post column that the number of such voters was initially overstated and that most of them were Republicans who only defected from their party to vote for Obama, not Democrats who defected to support Trump.
 Nate Cohn countered Milbank's assessment by arguing that Milbank's focus on national data obscured the magnitude of Democratic defection in 2016 to support Trump.
 Cohn noted that when looking specifically at white Obama voters with no higher education than a high school diploma, Clinton won only 74% (based on data from the Democracy Fund Voter Study Group) or 78% (based on the Cooperative Congressional Election Study).

 In a 2021 interview about their book Trump's Democrats, Stephanie Muravchik and Jon A. Shields noted that many Obama–Trump voters likewise voted for Trump in the 2020 election, in some counties in even larger numbers than in 2016.
 Muravchik and Shields assessed that these "flipped" Democrats would continue to be a key factor in future elections.

+In November 2024, Newsweek reported evidence from Donald Trump's successful 2024 presidential election bid, which showed that key voter demographic groups, particularly low income non-college educated voters, who had previously voted for Obama, had maintained their support for Trump.